Samuel Caballero

-Jorge Samuel Caballero Álvarez ([saˈmwel kaβaˈʝeɾo]; born 24 December 1974 in Puerto Lempira, Gracias a Dios department, Honduras) is a retired Honduran football defender.
+Jorge Samuel Caballero Álvarez ([saˈmwel kaβaˈʝeɾo]; born 24 December 1974) is a retired Honduran football defender.

 He currently is the president of Honduran national league club Deportes Savio.

 Club career

 Caballero began his career with hometown club Deportivo Melgar.
 He then joined Olimpia, playing with the team from 1996 until transferring overseas in 2001.
 The central defender moved to Serie A to play for Udinese, where his second season was hampered by a long knee injury lay-off.
 He would remain in Udine until moving to Salernitana in 2004.
 He only played in 2 cup games for them and then signed for Nacional in Uruguay, but the move did not materialise since Nacional had too many foreigners in their squad, so he joined Defensor Sporting instead.
 In Uruguay he was unlucky with injuries again.

 At the start of 2005, he moved to Major League Soccer and the Chicago Fire.
 Caballero had a disappointing 2005 with the club, and was released.
 He spent the 2006 preseason with the Colorado Rapids.